 Team Demolitions vs Team Powers of Pain

 Next up was a 10 on 10 tag-team elimination match.
-Similar to the previous year, the two competing teams consisting of five tag teams each.
+Similar to the previous year, the two competing teams consisted of five tag teams each.
 If one member of a tag team were to be eliminated, the other member of that tag team would also be eliminated.
-The first team that made their way down the aisle were led by co-captains, Ax and Smash (Demolition).
-Ax and Smash were joined by the teams of Tully Blanchard and Arn Anderson, Boris Zhukov and Nikolai Volkoff, Jacques and Raymond Rougeau and Dos and Uno aka The Conquistadors.
-The competition proved to be stiff as we saw the opposing co-captains, The ‘Powers of Pain’ aka The Barbarian and The Warlord leading the the teams of The ‘Rockers’ (Shawn Michaels and Marty Jannetty), The ‘British Bulldogs’ and The Hart Foundation.
+The first team that made their way down the aisle was led by co-captains, Ax and Smash (Demolition).
+Ax and Smash were joined by the teams of Tully Blanchard and Arn Anderson, Boris Zhukov and Nikolai Volkoff, Jacques and Raymond Rougeau, and Dos and Uno aka The Conquistadors.
+The competition proved to be stiff as we saw the opposing co-captains, The ‘Powers of Pain’ aka The Barbarian and The Warlord leading the teams of The ‘Rockers’ (Shawn Michaels and Marty Jannetty), The ‘British Bulldogs’ and The Hart Foundation.

 The first thing you’ll notice when you go back and watch this show is the pageantry.
-These characters were truly ‘larger than life’ and this was evident in the facepaints, the attire and the fashionable hairstyles that many of these wrestlers sported during this era.
+These characters were truly ‘larger than life’ and this was evident in the face paints, the attire, and the fashionable hairstyles that many of these wrestlers sported during this era.
 The atmosphere during the beginning moments of this match was great.
-First off, we had Davey Boy Smith going off against Rougeau, following by Shawn Michael of The Rockers delivering a flip from the corner turnbuckle, showing a variety of wrestling style in the match.
+First off, we had Davey Boy Smith going off against Rougeau, followed by Shawn Michaels of The Rockers delivering a flip from the corner turnbuckle, showing a variety of wrestling styles in the match.
 Jannetty of The Rockers soon made the tag and would up battling with Jacques Rougeau.
 There were many tags within a short amount of time but Team Powers of Pain had the upper hand.
 The first elimination came when Bret ‘The Hitman’ Hart eliminated The Rougeau’s from the match, giving his team the numbers advantage.
 Jim ‘The Anvil’ soon joined the fray, as did Smash from Demolition This match displayed athleticism and brutality simultaneously due to the range of performers that were involved in this great match.
-Ax of Demolition made his way back in to the match, as did Shawn Michaels, not long after Michaels made the tag, he was the victim of a brutal 2-on-1 beat down at the hands of Ax and Smash.
+Ax of Demolition made his way back into the match, as did Shawn Michaels, not long after Michaels made the tag, he was the victim of a brutal 2-on-1 beat down at the hands of Ax and Smash.
 The referee regained control of the match as he forced Smash out of the ring.
-At this time, Ax irish-whipped Michaels into the ropes, Michaels ducked an oncoming clothesline and attempted a crossbody takedown.
+At this time, Ax Irish-whipped Michaels into the ropes, Michaels ducked an oncoming clothesline and attempted a crossbody takedown.
 However, the much larger, Ax, caught Michaels in the air and carried him over to his Team Demolitions side of the ring, where Michales was trapped and helpless.

 Survivors: Team Powers of Pain

 ‘Mean Gene’ Okerlund caught up with Team Andre/Dino backstage ahead of their upcoming elimination match against Team Jake/Hacksaw.
-Bobby ‘The Brain’ Heenan, was not hesitant in his attempt to intimidate the opposing team, with his most useful tool in his arsenal, Andre ‘The Giant’.
-Heenan stared down the lense and dared Jake ‘The Snake’ to imagine having ‘The Giants’ hands squeezing around his neck, hoping to get in mind of the opponents before the bell had rung.
-Co captain, Dino Bravo, made it clear that he was gunning for ‘Hacksaw’ Jim Duggan saying ‘by eliminating you, I will put a little bit of shame into every American in the United States of America’.
+Bobby ‘The Brain’ Heenan, was not hesitant in his attempt to intimidate the opposing team, with the most useful tool in his arsenal, Andre ‘The Giant’.
+Heenan stared down the lens and dared Jake ‘The Snake’ to imagine having ‘The Giants’ hands squeezing around his neck, hoping to get in the mind of the opponents before the bell had rung.
+Co-captain, Dino Bravo, made it clear that he was gunning for ‘Hacksaw’ Jim Duggan saying ‘by eliminating you, I will put a little bit of shame into every American in the United States of America’.
 Andre confidently closed the segment by saying that last year, he brought his team to victory and that on this night, he would do it again, Team Andre/Dino were ready for battle.

 Shortly after this backstage interview, Sean Mooney brought us Team Mega Powers (led by Randy Savage and Hulk Hogan) as they had some choice words for their opponents in the Main Event, Team Twin Towers.
-Savage started off by saying that on this night, The Mega Powers had bonded together.
+Savage started by saying that on this night, The Mega Powers had bonded together.
 Fellow Team Mega Powers member, Koko B Ware.
-Hillbilly Jim and Hercules voxed that the were ready to fight.
+Hillbilly Jim and Hercules voxed that they were ready to fight.
 Hulk Hogan then had something to say:

 Just like the twenty-four inch pythons are the largest arms in the world.
 Just like Hulkamania has ruled for five long years, there are no weak links in this chain, man.
 The Mega Power Team has been bonded as one, brother.
 Body.
 Mind.
 Soul.
 Physical ability.
 When the might Hercules stood in the Pacific Ocean, when we had our seance, when we raised our hands, united ourselves as one, we will strike down as Hulkamaniacs and I actually feel sorry for the team on the other side.
 Akeem, The ‘Big Boss Man’, Haku, The ‘Red Rooster’, The ‘Multi-Million Dollar Man’.
 As far as I’m concerned, when I look across that ring, each and every one of those guys has got a dollar sign planted on their head.
 Whatcha’ gonna do when Hulk Hogan and The Mega Powers run wild on you.